S1D1T1/ZenithTrack/README.md

 # ZenithTrack

 ZenithTrack is a live, client-side sky viewer fixed to the point directly overhead (the zenith).
 Our purpose is to make Earth's rotation *feel* visible: the viewport is fixed - the motion is not by panning or time lapse, but provided by the Earth's actual live rotation.
 This requires a zoom level extreme enough to make the earth's live motion visible.
 The more you zoom in, the bigger things get, and *the faster they move*.
-To reveal motion - we use our (virtual) telescope as an "Angular Velocity Amplifier" showing a tiny sliver of the sky drift visibly - and genuinely - in real time.
+To reveal motion - we use our (virtual) telescope as an "Angular Velocity Amplifier" showing a tiny sliver of the sky drift visibly - and accurately - in real time.

 Live page: